rotsee/protokollen/README.md

  * Language data for Tesseract (for Swedish: a file called [`SWE.traineddata`](https://code.google.com/p/tesseract-ocr/downloads/detail?name=swe.traineddata.gz), that must be put in Tesseract's data directory)
  * The Python Imaging Library, PIL (tested with version 2.3)
  * GhostScript (tested with version 9.10)
  * Optionally a database, to store text and metadata.
-Elastic Search is supported (tested with version 1.0.1)
+Elastic Search is supported (tested with version 1.0.1 and 1.2.4)

-These scripts have been tested under Ubuntu 14.04 and Debian 7.
+These scripts have been tested under Ubuntu 14.04, Ubuntu 14.10 and Debian 7.

 Installation